 Otherwise, as Joni Mitchell said in her song lyric: “you won’t know what you’ve got till it’s gone.”

-To the Department of Interior:
+My letter to the Department of Interior:

 One of the things I am most proud and patriotic about is our public lands.
 Public lands are our sacred lands.
 They are our most important natural, cultural and historical places.
 Conceived by Teddy Roosevelt and Gifford Pinchot for the benefit of all, they represent a profoundly forward-thinking approach.
 It speaks well of us when we seek to protect our public lands; it speaks poorly of us when we seek to destroy them for short-term economic gain.